hivewallet/hive-ios/README.md

 cordova build --release android     # for release version
 ```

+The Google Play Store requires a new version code for each new APK that is uploaded (the version string does not matter).
+See the attribute `android-versionCode` in `./cordova/config_template.xml` for this value.

 The Android part of Cordova makes use of [Crosswalk](https://crosswalk-project.org/) to bundle a modern web runtime.
 It includes runtimes for both x86 and ARM (see cordova/platforms/android/CordovaLib/xwalk_core_library/libs/ ).
 It should be possible to build tailored APKs which only contain one of the two to save on package size.

 ## Contributing